 The LCP requires that development be sited and designed to protect public views "as a resource of public importance" and to be visually compatible and integrated with its surroundings.
 The LCP specifically designates the Black Hill area as a public viewpoint of significant importance.
 The project proposes construction of 17 two-story residential units in an LCP designated visually significant and scenic location that is visible from State Highway 1, South Bay Boulevard, and Morro Bay State Park.
-The proposed residential development is out of character with surrounding environment, and will block and degrade Highway One views towards the Black Hill Natural Area and the Morro Bay Estuary.
+Without adequate vegetative screening and exterior treatment, the The proposed residential development could is out of character with surrounding environment, and will block and degrade Highway One views towards the Black Hill Natural Area and the Morro Bay Estuary.
 Specifically, the upper stories of the proposed residences would extend above existing vegetation and existing structural development and into the view of Black Hill as seen from northbound Highway One (views of the development would be blocked by natural topography when headed southbound).
 Thus, the proposed project is inconsistent with the LCP's public viewshed policies.

 In an effort to address these LCP inconsistencies, the Applicant has recently indicated that he would be willing to pursue a modified project that would pull some development out of the required stream buffer; would mostly avoid the raptor nesting trees; would set residential structures 40 feet from the Black Hill Natural Area; would include some riparian enhancement; and would include tree planting to help screen the residences from Highway 1 views.
-Staff appreciates the Applicant's overtures in this respect, and believes that certain components of the Applicant's proposal could resolve LCP consistency issues (i.e., avoidance of the raptor trees and the application of the 40-foot fire safety buffer).
+The Commission finds that the Applicant's proposal, if properly refined, can be found adequate in this case to protect resources consistent with the LCP.
+Specifically, a 50-foot stream/ESHA setback, a 40-foot Black Hill Natural Area setback, a 25-foot height limitation, protection of most of the raptor habitat, riparian enhancement/replanting, and related measures all form the foundation of an approvable project.
+Special conditions are applied to thus refine the approvable project, including conditions that: Staff appreciates the Applicant's overtures in this respect, and believes that certain components of the Applicant's proposal could resolve LCP consistency issues (i.e., avoidance of the raptor trees and the application of the 40 foot fire safety buffer).
 However, even a project modified in this way would not be LCP consistent because it still contemplates development in the required ESHA buffer; it still allows some raptor nesting trees to be removed; it still includes development intruding in the viewshed (and even if tree screening was effective, such screening wouldn't be expected to provide upper canopy screening of second story elements for many, many years); and the restoration proposed would not adequately restore the natural functions of the stream and drainage course to the degree required by the LCP.
 The Applicant's proposal does, however, provide a basis from which to develop project modifications that can result in an approvable and LCP consistent project.